urbanjost/M_fixedform/README.md

    Surprisingly, long after creating this I found a manual for the TDU product from long ago that inspired this.
-Although they are not all that similiar after all, M_fixedform and PDUs at least share an approach where a simple text template defines a more refined TDI:
+Although they are not all that similiar after all, M_fixedform and PDUs at least share an approach where a simple text template defines a more refined TUI:

    [NOS TDU manual](http://www.bitsavers.org/pdf/cdc/Tom_Hunter_Scans/NOS_2_Screen_Formatting_RefMan_Apr88.pdf)